What an Artist in Residence Does

-Selected artists stay in an historic, pueblo style furnished residential facility for up to one month during the period from mid-September through December 19.
+Selected artists stay in an historic, Santa Fe revival style furnished facility, built by the Civilian Conservation Corps in the 1930's, for up to one month during the period from mid-September through December 19.
 No application fee is required and no stipend is provided.

 The Artist in Residence Program benefits the Artist and the Park.

 The primary purpose of the program is to give qualified artist/applicants an opportunity to live and practice their chosen discipline, following their own inspirations, in a National Park.
 In return for the opportunity, the artists agree to interact with the public and share a mutually agreed upon portion of the work they create with the Park for interpretive and educational purposes.
 Participants meet with the program coordinator and plan a schedule that permits public interaction in the way that best utilizes the artist's talents and skills, while assuring adequate time to fulfill his or her personal goals.
 Further, when shared work is used by the park the artist's copyright is not relinquished.
 More detail is provided in the linked application folder.